List of entire families killed in the Gaza war: Mughrabi family (Gaza City, 22 December 2023)

 On 22 December 2023, an Israeli airstrike killed Issam al-Mughrabi, a UNDP staff member, his wife Lamia, several of their children, and more than 70 members of his extended family in Gaza City.

 Alloh family (Gaza City, November 2023)

 On 11 November 2023, Dr. Hammam Alloh, a physician at al-Shifa Hospital, was killed in an Israeli airstrike along with his wife, children, and father.
 In the same month, his relatives Razan (12), Nouran (10), and their father Ahmed were killed by a sniper near their home in Gaza City.

 In Israel

 Bibas family (Nir Oz, 7 October 2023)

 Hamas-led militants attacked Kibbutz Nir Oz.
 Shiri Bibas and her two children, Ariel (4) and Kfir (9 months), were taken hostage, along with their father Yarden.
-Israeli authorities later announced forensic evidence indicating the family had been killed in Gaza, while Hamas claimed they had died in an Israeli airstrike.
+Hamas and Israel have made conflicting claims about the deaths of Shiri Bibas and her children.
+Hamas claims that they were killed in an Israeli airstrike, while Israel claims they were murdered with bare hands by Hamas.
+Neither side has publicly provided any evidence to substantiate their claims, although Israel said that it had shared evidence with its international partners.